The embedding property for sorted profinite groups: Preliminaries

 \begin{example} \begin{enumerate} \item If $G$ is a profinite group having the embedding property, then the sorted profinite group $(G,F)$ has SEP where $F$ is the full sorting data on $G$.
 For example, the free profinite group has the embedding property.
-Also, any profinite group has the universal embedding cover and any finite group has the finite universal embedding cover (see \cite[Theorem 1.12]{HL}).